 I have to say it’s actually a pretty lame activity when you start writing these feverish pieces about the administration sort of mesengers, really…

 More from the Pit:

 BREITBART: I think what you are going to find out in the next six months is some of these people are actually going to be marrying each other.
-This happened in the Clinton administration…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+This happened in the Clinton administration…Liz Cox Barrett is a writer at CJR.

 FOX NEWS’S GRETCHEN CARLSON: There were a lot of hook-ups?